fChristenson/splitting-the-monolith/readme.md

 #### What technical impact will a split have?

-Once the goal is set you need to consider the pros and the cons.
-Splitting a monolith is costly so always think it through.
+Splitting is costly so always think it through.
 Good questions to ask are:

 - How will the network calls look between the services?